 Isn’t modern marketing wild?

-Having previously made a name for himself copying Michael Jackson dance moves, Brown is infamous for viciously assaulting his then-girlfriend, the pop icon Rihanna, and then pleading guilty to it in 2009.
+Having previously made a name for himself copying Michael Jackson dance moves, Brown is infamous for viciously assaulting his then-girlfriend, pop icon Rihanna, and then pleading guilty to it in 2009.
 He beat the almighty hell out of her, punching her, biting her and choking her unconscious while threatening to kill her.
 The photo evidence and play-by-play accounts tell a brutal story.
 On sane terms, this incident should have ended his career.

 Brown lost a lucrative deal with Apple Music to purchase the exclusive rights to his upcoming documentary after they learned about his latest alleged assault, but this is not the trend within the music industry.
 Despite all the controversy and a new arrest, several celebrities and journalists have come to Brown’s defense.